Islamic Polyhedral Weights

 2024, Sept.
 14: Two "brick" shaped lighter weights, one weight on the dinar standard, and one barrel weight of uncertain culture and denomination.

-A 10-dirham weight with two octagons and 18 smaller sides in six diagonal rows of three sides each.
+A 5-dirham weight with two hexagons and 18 smaller sides in three horizontal rows of six sides (or, you could think of it as having six diagonal rows of three sides).

-Weights with legends.
-Polyhedral weights with legends are rare.
-Most "brick" weights do not thave legends, but some do.
+Most "brick" weights do not have legends, but some do.
 Holland (1986, p.
 176) says that legends are (like coin devices) punched with an engraved die and therefore in relief.

 A 2-dirham weight.
 Brick shaped.